In North Korea, a church renovated, missionaries jailed

 However, North Korea's founding president Kim Il Sung was the grandson of a Protestant priest and his mother, Kang Ban Sok, was a devout Christian whose first name came from an early Korean translation of the biblical name Peter.

-The Chilgol Church was built in her honour, but sits 300 metres (yards) from a propaganda museum and statues dedicated to her as the revolutionary mother of the man who became father to the state.
+The Chilgol Church was built in her honor, but sits 300 meters (yards) from a propaganda museum and statues dedicated to her as the revolutionary mother of the man who became father to the state.

 In the 1980s, the North, under pressure to change with the deepening of economic problems and main ally China's growing openness, began looking to foreign religious groups as a means to forge links with the outside world.